Stool DNA, costs and insurance coverage

 No prep needed!
 You can maintain your normal diet and medications.

+After your healthcare provider prescribes a stool DNA test, you’ll receive a sample collection kit in the mail.
 In the privacy of your own home, you’ll collect a stool sample utilizing a kit that is provided to you.
-Once you collect the sample, you’ll package it in a prepaid, preaddressed box.
-From there, the package will be shipped via UPS to the Exact Science Laboratory.
+Once you collect the sample, you’ll package it in a prepaid, pre-addressed box.
+From there, the package will be shipped via UPS to the laboratory.

 How often (if not high risk)